1985 Springfield Mall shooting: Trial and incarceration

 Prior to the competency hearing Seegrist was transferred to Norristown State Hospital for evaluation.
 On March 6, 1986, Seegrist was deemed competent to stand trial for the killings and charged with three counts of murder and seven counts of attempted murder.
 The trial began on June 2, 1986.
-On June 27, she was found guilty, but mentally ill, she was sentenced to three consecutive life sentences and seven consecutive 10-year terms.
+On June 27, she was found guilty but mentally ill, she was sentenced to three consecutive life sentences and seven consecutive 10-year terms.
 The judge had said that Seegrist "should spend the rest of her life in some form of incarceration".
 She was sent to the psychiatric specialty hospital Mayview State Hospital for evaluation and was eventually moved to the State Correctional Institution in Muncy, Pennsylvania.

-Sylvia Seegrist served her first 2 1/2 years of imprisonment at Norristown State Hospital, and then transferred to Muncy State Prison for women.
-Ruth Seegrist and her ex-husband visited Sylvia regularly at Muncy and she seemed to welcome the visits.
-But about 1992, Sylvia Seegrist had severe difficulties with her antipsychotic medication.
-Her mother is not sure what medication she is taking now, but around 1997, Sylvia made a decision to stop any contact with her family members.
-Visits and phone calls ended, the last letter Ruth Seegrist sent to her daughter was on November 30.
-Sylvia has not replied.
+Sylvia Seegrist served her first 2 1/2 years of imprisonment at Norristown State Hospital, and then was transferred to Muncy State Prison for women.
+Ruth Seegrist and her ex-husband visited Sylvia regularly at Muncy, and she seemed to welcome the visits.
+But around 1997, Sylvia decided to end any contact with her family members.
+Visits and phone calls ended.
+The last letter Ruth Seegrist sent to her daughter was on November 30, 1997, and Sylvia never replied.

-Seegrist's Muncy Prison counsellor meets her at least every two weeks.
-Her counsellor notes that Sylvia takes her medication, spends time at the library, exercises a lot and "takes steps to keep herself sharp".
-In a 1999 letter correspondence with The New York Times, Seegrist wrote, "As I am safer in prison less threatening or perverted lesser crimes than my family[sic]."
+Seegrist's Muncy Prison counselor met with her at least every two weeks, noting Sylvia takes her medication, spends time at the library, exercises a lot and "takes steps to keep herself sharp".
+In a 1999 letter to The New York Times, Seegrist wrote, "As I am safer in prison less threatening or perverted lesser crimes than my family[sic]."

 Aftermath

 The shooting spurred the state government to form a legislative task force, in order to address better ways to care for the mentally ill in the community.
 Seegrist's mother also urged legislators to make changes to the state mental health laws.
 The existence or nature of changes made by the task force is unknown.

-In response to the 2012 Sandy Hook Elementary School shooting, Seegrist's mother Ruth told The Philly Post:
+In response to the 2012 Sandy Hook Elementary School shooting, Seegrist's mother Ruth told the magazine Philadelphia:

 You know, it's ironic that people who are irrational are expected under the law to get help on their own.
 There needs to be something in the law that compels a troubled person to be diagnosed by a psychiatrist.
 In the 1950s, we were institutionalizing people who weren't mentally ill.
 You could institutionalize someone who was just unruly.
 We've gone from one extreme to the other.